-Only induce vomiting in a cat if they ate the orange less than two hours ago.
+Only induce vomiting in a cat if she ate the orange less than two hours ago.
 It should not be attempted unless advised by a vet.
 If you need to induce vomiting in a cat, follow these steps:

 - Mix two teaspoons of 3% hydrogen peroxide with water

 - Apply this solution to a syringe, or similar

 - Restrain your cat and keep them calm

 - Apply the solution to your cat.
 They will resist, hence the syringe.
 A teaspoon will see the solution spilled and wasted